Welcome to our gallery featuring the Bond Street Loft project by Axis Mundi Design!

 The unique pendant lights suspended from the ceiling on either side of the bed are a juxtaposition to the glass spheres over the dining table and help balance out the verticals of the room.
 Even here, pops of accents colors add warm to the room.

-The ensuite master bathroom features this stunning free-standing soaking tub as well as a separate showering room and a walk-in closet.
+The ensuite primary bathroom features this stunning free-standing soaking tub as well as a separate showering room and a walk-in closet.
 The use of a brush metal accents walls cools down the warm tiles and highlights the white tub from the rest of the room.

 This bathroom, attached to the guest bedroom, features a large tub and shower in the same glass enclosed space.
 A large vanity with unique shelving and a creative design, offers up plenty of space for guests to prepare for the day.